sharmi-islam/Stock-Prices-Predictor-/README.md

 # Stock-Prices-Predictor-
+helps determine the future value of company stock and other financial instuments traded on and echange.
-Using regretion model and a linear model
+Using linear regression model and evalute it with tensor flow and keras.